heremaps/here-sdk-examples/examples/latest/navigate/ios/Positioning/README.md

-The Positioning example app shows how to use location engine and visualize your current location on a map.
+The Positioning example app shows how to use the location engine to visualize your current location on a map.
+You can find how this is done in [PositioningExample.swift](Positioning/PositioningExample.swift).

 Build instructions:
 -------------------